JinZhaoTCD/JinZhaoTCD.github.io/_pages/Positions.md

 * **All the PhD positions for spring and autumn 2025 have been filled**

-Please send your CV to zhaoj6@tcd.ie to see future opputunities.
+Please send your CV to zhaoj6@tcd.ie to see future opportunities.
 Please use “Doctoral Application + Name” in the email's subject line.